""

 Preliminary business case

-The preliminary business case indicates this green bridge would provide a value for money investment for Brisbane ratepayers, delivering improved accessibility and green transport options which will result in reduced congestion, increased economic activity and health benefits.
+The preliminary business case indicates this bridge would provide a value for money investment for Brisbane ratepayers, delivering improved accessibility and active transport options which will result in reduced congestion, increased economic activity and health benefits.

 Key benefits include: